Muscle Strain

 How physiotherapy may help

-Return to sport or work after a muscle strain
+When can you return to sport or work after a muscle strain?

 When should you seek help for a muscle strain?